linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

 ```

 Using the content transformation engine built-in in Gloo, you can instruct it to add
-the needed `l5d-dst-override` hedaer which in the example above is pointing to
+the needed `l5d-dst-override` header which in the example above is pointing to
 the service's FDQN and port: `webapp.booksapp.svc.cluster.local:7000`

 To easily test this you can get the URL of the Gloo proxy by running: